attilagenc/cs612/README.md

 ### Tech

-Dillinger uses a number of open source projects and technologies to work properly:
+Project uses a number of open source projects and technologies to work properly:

 * [AngularJS] - HTML enhanced for web apps!
 * [Eclipse] - awesome IDE